 Every guitar player loves gear, and I’ve been lucky enough to build a relationship with some of the people that make gear that I use every day.

 I have a Hollow T Classic Tele style guitar that I use for everything I do.
 Semi-hollow, swamp ash body, maple neck, Tom Anderson TD series stacked humbucker pickups with a 5-way-switch.
 Translucent blonde finish.
 It’s a perfect guitar.
 Tom only makes perfect guitars.

 I’ve liked Wampler pedals for years.
 The Analog Echo was my favorite pedal for a long time, and now I have their souped up Faux Tape Echo V2.
-One of my favorite pedals is the Ego Comp (and mini Ego Comp).
-The Hot Wired v2 is the best overdrive pedal I’ve ever played.
+One of my favorite pedals is the Ego Compressor.
+The Hot Wired V2 is the best overdrive pedal I’ve ever played.
 Now they have the Paisley Drive Deluxe which is sick (see video above), and I’ve been digging the Euphoria and Tumnus.
 They know how to make pedals sound great.